Mandarin Orange Almond Salad

 Gluten Free Living – 2014

-There were seven of us eating dinner the night I served this dressing and the salad bowl was cleaned down to the nubs so I believe that’s a good sign.
-If you’re looking for a quick and easy salad recipe for company or just regular family dinners, then Mandarin Orange Almond Salad is a good choice.
+There were seven of us eating dinner the night I served this salad.
+The salad bowl was cleaned down to the nubs so I believe that’s a good sign.
+This is a quick and easy salad recipe for company or family dinners.
+In my opinion, Mandarin Orange Almond Salad is a good choice anytime you want salad for lunch or dinner.

 Mandarin Orange Almond Salad is amazing.